areenaarora/learning-svelte/README.md

 When a browser loads a website, it first looks for the html page `index.html` page.
 When the browswer encounters a `<script>` tag, it looks for the other external file and executes it.
 This can cause a bad, slower user experience— because the website stops loading until all the script tags are executed.
 So!
 What's the fix?

 ## Getting started
-1. Components: These are the building blocks of Svelete
+1. Components: These are the building blocks of Svelete.
-2. Node: Open source, cross platform, back end JS environment?
-Node allows developers to write JavaScript code that runs directly in a computer process itself instead of in a browser.
-A JavaScript library for running web applications outside the client's browser.
+Uhhh okay?
+What does that even mean?
+For this and more confusing questions, please refer to my FAQs doc— a handy dandy guide of sorts!